Sle00000ep/Sle00000ep.github.io/_pages/about.md

 # Qian Xu (徐芊)

-I am an undergraduate student majoring in **Automation** at the School of Control Science and Engineering, Shandong University.
-I am currently working at the [Machine Intelligence and System Control Key Laboratory (Ministry of Education)](http://misc.sdu.edu.cn/), under the supervision of Prof. Runmin Cong, and affiliated with the [Multimedia and Vision Processing Group (MVP Group)](https://mvp-group.github.io/).
+I am a third-year undergraduate student in the **Automation** program at the School of Control Science and Engineering, Shandong University.
+Academically, I am fortunate to study under the supervision of Professor [Runmin Cong](https://rmcong.github.io/) and am now affiliated with [Multimedia and Vision Processing Group (MVP Group)](https://mvp-group.github.io/), which is attached to the Key Laboratory of Machine Intelligence and System Control, Ministry of Education.

-My research interests lie in **few-shot learning, zero-shot learning, semantic segmentation, foundation models, and embodied AI**.
+My research interests lie in **few-shot defect detction, few-shot learning, zero-shot learning, semantic segmentation, foundation models, and embodied AI**.
 Regarding my future academic plan, I plan to continue pursuing a Master's degree to further explore the aforementioned research fields.

-If you are interested in any form of academic cooperation, please feel free to contact me via email: xuqian666@mail.sdu.edu.cn.
+If you are interested in any form of academic cooperation, please feel free to contact me via email: [xuqian666@mail.sdu.edu.cn](xuqian666@mail.sdu.edu.cn)

 # :fire: News